- Reported/witnessed seizure activity

 - Congenital abnormality

 - Consider pregnancy in teenage females

 - Observed seizure activity

 - Status epilepticus is defined as two or more successive seizures without a period of consciousness or recovery.
+This includes failure to return to consciouness greater than 5 minutes.
 This is a true emergency requiring rapid airway control, treatment, and transport.

 - Grand mal seizures (generalized) are associated with loss of consciousness, incontinence, and tongue trauma.

-- Focal seizures (petit mal) effect only a part of the body and are not usually associated with a loss of consciousness.
+- Focal seizures (petit mal) effect only a part of the body and do not usually result in a loss of consciousness.

-- Be prepared to assist ventilations especially if Midazolam (Versed) or Diazepam (Valium) is used.
+- Be prepared to assist ventilations especially if Midazolam (Versed) is used.

 - If evidence or suspicion of trauma, spine should be immobilized.

 - In an infant, a seizure may be the only evidence of a closed head injury.